 Homemade Brownie Mix

-- Sift or vigorously whisk together the white sugar, flour, baking soda, cocoa powder and salt.
+- Sift or whisk together the white sugar, flour, baking powder, cocoa powder and salt.
 Be sure that these are all mixed and that any lumps are broken up.

 - To get the super smooth effect of boxed mix, you can pulse it a few times in a food processor.